Western Togoland Rebellion: October

+According to the Institute for Security Studies analyst, Andrews Atta-Asamoah, it's doubtful the secessionist have over 4,000 men and it's more likely the video was meant to serve a propaganda purpose.

 November

-On 30 November - soldiers from the Ghanaian Armed Forces were deployed to the Volta Region ahead of the 2020 presidential election on December 7.
+On 30 November – soldiers from the Ghanaian Armed Forces were deployed to the Volta Region ahead of the 2020 presidential election on December 7.

 December

-On 17 December - a fake lawyer representing the Western Togoland separatists has been arrested.
+On 17 December – a fake lawyer representing the Western Togoland separatists has been arrested.

-On 22 December - 30 alleged separatists were arrested after the Accra Circuit Court had discharged.
+On 22 December – 30 alleged separatists were arrested after the Accra Circuit Court had discharged.